biocatiit/musclex/docs/AppSuite/QuadrantFolding/Quadrant-Folding--Background-Subtraction.md

 When **Automated Processing** is active and optimization runs:

 1. For each selected method, the program searches parameter space using the configured step schedule and iteration limit.
+2. The optimization processes tunes each parameter in the selected method one at a time in the order of their importance.
-2. Candidates are scored with the compound loss; search can stop early when loss drops below **Early Stop Loss Threshold**.
+3. Candidates are scored with the compound loss; search can stop early when loss drops below **Early Stop Loss Threshold**.
-3. The best method/parameter set is written to **Current Configuration** and used for the result image.
+4. The best method/parameter set is written to **Current Configuration** and used for the result image.

 **Apply Default Optimization** runs this search with default methods on the current image and can add a **Default Optimization** entry to the configuration table.